October 31, 2017

 Learn More about Caring for Oklahoma City Used Cars

 Taking proper care of your car might seem time consuming, but it’s far easier to perform preventative maintenance than it is to get major repairs or replacement parts.
 By performing regular maintenance you can help your car last far longer and run better, which will make it cheaper and easier for you as well.

 To learn more about taking care of your used car in Oklahoma City, come to The KEY today!
-All of our used cars come with a FREE Lifetime Warranty, making it simple to perform all the important maintenance your car needs.
+All of our used cars come with a FREE 10 year Warranty, making it simple to perform all the important maintenance your car needs.
 Call us today at (405) 526-7000 or take a look at our Facebook page to get more helpful car ownership tips and advice.